 Seton’s first formal art education was at the newly formed Ontario School of Art in 1878 and 1979.
-(Ontario School of Art, after several; location and name changes in njow known as OCAD University.
+(Ontario School of Art, after several location and name changes is now known as OCAD University.

 Seton excelled, winning the Gold Medal.
-At this proud moment, Seton determined that the next phase of his art education should be in London
+At this proud moment, Seton announced that the next phase of his art education should be in London.

-Seton spent most of 1882 and 1883 in Manitoba.
-This was the first of his extended timein the area.
+Seton spent most of 1882 and 1883 in Manitoba studying wildlife and wilderness rather than homesteading.
 In late 1883, he moved to New York City, like many young artists, to seek opportunities to sell his art.
-He made many acquaintenances and contacts, including his first assigment for the Century Dictionary.
+He made many acquaintances and contacts, including his first assignment drawing sketches for the Century Dictionary [e.g., “crowbird” entry].

-He took some nightclasses in early 1984 at the Art Students' League,m but this did not last long as he returned to Manitoba in late April.
+He took some night classes in early 1984 at the Art Students League, but this did not last long as he returned to Manitoba in late April.

-It was during thus period that Seton paunted hus classic works, Triumph of the Wolves (also known as Awaited in Vain) and The Sleeping Wolf.
+It was during thus period that Seton painted his classic works, The Sleeping Wolf and Triumph of the Wolves (also known as Awaited in Vain).

 In the summer of 1892, he returned to Canada, going back to Paris in July 1894.
 On the voyage, he met Grace Gallatin.
 They courted in Paris and finally returned to New York in April 1896, and married on June 1, 1896.